aj2075/Azure-WebAPI-AAD-Authentication/README.md

    ![git clone](/images/deploymenturl.PNG)

-**3 Initialize local git repo on your desktop**
+**3 Initializ,stage and commit all your applicatin files to your local git repo on your desktop**

-1.change directories to the "RetailApi" folder (created in step 1: Build a simple Web API...) in your command shell and type the following command
+1.Change directories to the "RetailApi" folder (created in step 1: Build a simple Web API...) in your command shell and type the following command
 ```msdos
 git init
 ```